Pokecord-Official/Pokecord-Guide/strategies/levelup.md

 :::tip
 Selling Pokémon on the [market](../commands/market.html) is the best way to obtain free rare candies.
 :::

 ## Battles

-Experience and effort value points can only be obtained through staked battles, spawn battles and AI trainer battles.
-Each Pokémon yields a specific amount of experience and effort value points that can be viewed using the [/info](/commands/info.html) command.
+Defeating each Pokémon in a battle yields a specific amount of experience and effort value points, this can be viewed using the [/info](/commands/info.html) command.
 :::tip
-[Blissey](https://bulbapedia.bulbagarden.net/wiki/Blissey_(Pok%C3%A9mon)) yields the highest amount of experience points.
+The experience yield for some pokemon has been edited for balancing purposes.
+This is indicated by the `[Balanced]` tag in the `/info` command.
 :::

 ## Items